Meet the Team

 Colin has overseen a period of transition and growth for Heath Hands and our wider programmes across the open spaces.
 He worked closely with the RSPB to develop the Wild about Hampstead Heath project and expanded our partnerships with the City of London Corporation, English Heritage and local stakeholder groups.
 Securing external grant funding has allowed the launch of new volunteer programmes, community engagement projects and expanded the impact of our work.
 Colin is passionate about improving accessibility to our green spaces and giving everybody a chance to get involved in nature conservation.

 Karin began working at Heath Hands in 2017 as our first Project Assistant, having previously volunteered in our office.
 A keen singer and traveller, she has been able to combine her interests in community engagement and nature conservation in the role.
+In 2020 Karin was promoted to become Heath Hands' Project Coordinator.

 Karin helps manage our various volunteer programmes, and has been busy developing our fundraising efforts and communications.
 She has particular responsibility for our Community Heath project, which supports local groups and people of all backgrounds and abilities to get involved on our green spaces.